 14. Power the assembled Unit by connecting the USB Power Bank to the Pi Zero.
 The LED on the Pi Zero will illuminate when successfully powered.
 The small end of the USB cable plugs into the ‘PWR’ port on the end of the Pi Zero closest to the camera.
 The large end of USB cable plugs into the USB battery (or any USB power source).

-15. Allow 30 seconds for the Pi Zero to boot up.
+15. Allow 60 seconds for the Pi Zero to boot up.
 The green light on the Pi Zero will flicker to indicate processing.
 Once the system has started, a red LED on the Camera ribbon cable will light.
+If the red LED does not light, it is likely that the camera ribbon cable is not correctly seated in the Pi Zero and so repeat step 7.

 Make the Camera Housing